 Summer Celebration Lawn & Garden Show

-The 18 garden and wildlife lectures officially begin at 10 a.m., but we suggest you arrive a little early.
+The garden lectures officially begin at 10 a.m. and repeat throughout the day, but we suggest you arrive a little early.
 Beginning at 9 a.m. you can shop an amazing selection of trees, shrubs and perennials at the Master Gardeners' Plant Sale.
-You can also use this time to reserve a spot at the UT Kitchen Divas' cooking demonstration, "Eggcellent Ideas Throughout the Day."
+You can also use this time to reserve a spot at the UT Kitchen Divas' cooking demonstration.
 These spots fill up quickly, so stop by Room 162 for a reservation ticket at no extra charge.

 If you have a gardening grievance, take it to the experts manning the Plant and Insect Diagnostic Center.
 They can identify weeds, disease and insect damage.
 Additionally, they're offering free testing of soil pH levels, so bring a cup of soil from your landscape.